BluestoneInstitute/training_R_programming/README.md

 ## Important Packages
 * Import
   * foreign - package that allows for the import of non-R, or "foreign", datasets.
-For example, the package can be used to upload a Stata datafile (".dta", via read.dta) or a SAS xport file (".xpt", via read.xport).
+For example, the package can be used to upload a Stata 13 datafile (".dta", via read.dta) or a SAS xport file (".xpt", via read.xport).
+  * [haven](https://haven.tidyverse.org/) - Enables R to read and write various data formats ued by other statistical packages.
+Part of the tidyverse.
+Output is a tibble.

 * Tidying Data
   * tidyr ([Cheat Sheet]())